wrorcbc-oss/WRO2025_RCBC/Mechanical_Design/Readme.md

 # Models Documentation

-This folder contains the complete 3D CAD models and manufacturing files for Team ANTi's WRO 2025 Future Engineers robot.
-All mechanical components were custom-designed and manufactured in-house to achieve our goal of creating the world's smallest autonomous vehicle while maintaining optimal performance.
-This documentation was last updated on **Saturday, November 08, 2025, at 08:13 AM +03**.
+This folder contains the complete 3D CAD models and manufacturing files for Team RCBC's WRO 2026 Future Engineers robot.
+All mechanical components were custom-designed and manufactured in-house to achieve our goal.

 ## 🎯 Mechanical Design Philosophy